-Fast-Rising Musical Artist Ryan Hagan Unveils New Single - Don't Let Me Stop | Send2Press Newswire
+Fast-Rising Music Artist Ryan Hagan Unveils New Single - Don't Let Me Stop | Send2Press Newswire

-NASHVILLE, Tenn., April 9, 2021 (SEND2PRESS NEWSWIRE) — Pop musical artist, Ryan Hagan, is a voice that’s crashed into the music scene, and he’s quickly turning heads.
+NASHVILLE, Tenn., April 9, 2021 (SEND2PRESS NEWSWIRE) — Pop music artist, Ryan Hagan, is a voice that’s crashed into the music scene, and he’s quickly turning heads.
 His first two singles charted on the radio within one year and he’s just released his third, “Don’t Let Me Stop.”
 And, it’s looking like it won’t be his last.

 Produced by Grammy®-nominated, multi-platinum producer, Bryan Todd, and co-written by Hagan, “Don’t Let Me Stop,” speaks to people who have been burned in love and need to learn to trust again.